Tecu23/dotfiles/README.md

-## Dotfiles that I use and fully customized for me
+## Dotfiles and custom configuration